genuinemerit/saskan-story/README.md

 # bow-story
-expository work distinct from the software
+Expository work distinct from the software